Toadie Rebecchi: Storylines

 After he is discharged, Sonya asks Belinda to assist Toadie's rehabilitation, and he begins walking again.
 Sonya tells Toadie that she hired Belinda because she was worried about his bond with Steph, causing a brief rift in their marriage.
 Toadie is trapped inside Lassiter's following a boiler explosion, but is later rescued.
 Toadie tries to keep Sonya's uncle Walter (Greg Stone) from meeting her, as he is not yet sober.
 However, Walter arrives in town and they are reunited.
 Steph tries to persuade Toadie to represent Paul in his trial for the Lassiter's explosion, but he only agrees to do it if Paul pleads guilty.
 Toadie is shocked when Sonya suggests that she act as a surrogate for Steph and Mark, as Steph cannot cope with a pregnancy on account of her mental health problems.
 He agrees to talk to the couple about the idea, but is relieved when they reject it.
 He starts looking into ways of him and Sonya having another baby, but his plans are thrown when Steph and Mark change their mind.
 Toadie gets back on board with the plan again, realising Nell is enough for him and Sonya.
 Stonie sends Toadie a photo he took of a woman that looks like Dee, leaving Toadie to wonder if she is still alive.
 He contemplates hiring a private investigator to look into her disappearance.
 Sonya announces she is pregnant with Mark's child.

-Dee shows up at Number 30, and explains how she survived the car crash.
-Toadie helps Dee with her claim on her family's estate.
-She later reveals that she was pregnant at the time of the car accident and introduces Toadie to their daughter Willow (Mieke Billing-Smith).
+Andrea Somers (West), masquerading as Dee, shows up at Number 30, and explains how she survived the car crash.
+Toadie helps Andrea with a claim on Dee's family estate.
+She later claims that she was pregnant at the time of the car accident and introduces Toadie to her daughter Willow (Mieke Billing-Smith).
 Toadie bonds with Willow and helps her gain entry to a private school.
 He struggles with his feelings for Dee, and Sonya's closeness with Mark.
-Toadie hands over a bankers draft for $100,000 to Dee, and he later finds that she and Willow have left town for London.
+Toadie hands over a bankers draft for $100,000 to Andrea, and he later finds that she and Willow have left town for London.
 With Sonya's blessing, Toadie goes to London to find them.
 When Toadie calls home, Nell answers the phone and tells him Sonya is in bed with Mark.
 He assumes that Sonya has cheated on him and confronts her during a video call.
-He fails to close the call properly, and when Dee comes to his room to talk, Sonya sees him and Dee have sex.
-While Dee is in the shower, Toadie finds her passport with the name Andrea Somers (West) on it.
+He fails to close the call properly, and when Andrea comes to his room to talk, Sonya sees them have sex.
+While Andrea is in the shower, Toadie finds her passport with her real name on it.
 She soon admits that she is not Dee, but she does love him.
 Toadie rejects her and quickly leaves the hotel.
 Willow tries to talk to him, but he walks into the road and is hit by a taxi.
 At the hospital, Karl visits him and reveals that Sonya has had a miscarriage and that she saw him have sex with Andrea.